Hyatt’s 2 TDs lead No. 3 Tennessee over No. 19 Kentucky 44-6

 FACTS & STATS

 Tennessee S Jaylen McCollough (aggravated assault arrest) and WR Cedric Tillman (high ankle sprain) both returned to action after missing multiple games.
 McCollough’s attorney has filed a motion arguing self-defense. … Hooker’s 55-yard scoring pass to Hyatt early in the game was his 20th straight game with a TD pass, breaking his own school record. … Each team missed a PAT in the first half — Kentucky’s Matt Ruffolo had his kick blocked and, after a 10-yard penalty, Tennessee’s Chase McGrath was wide right. … Vols S Doneiko Slaughter got his first career interception on a tipped ball in the red zone.
 Levis made a TD-saving tackle 48 yards later.
-He got his second pick in the third quarter. … The Wildcats’ streak of 11 games holding opponents to 24 points or fewer came to an end. … Kentucky, ranked 115th in sacks yielded in the NCAA, gave up four, including two in the first drive of the second half. … Wildcat LB DeAndre Square (ankle) was injured early, came back, but missed the entire second half. … Tennessee’s 395 points in eight games is the third most in SEC history. … Scoring more than 30 points in 11 straight games is a Tennessee school record.
+He got his second pick in the third quarter. … Kentucky, ranked 115th in sacks yielded in the NCAA, gave up four, including two in the first drive of the second half. … Wildcats LB DeAndre Square (ankle) was injured early, came back, but missed the entire second half. … Scoring more than 30 points in 11 straight games is a Tennessee school record.

 THE TAKEAWAY